MoSaif00/EngageBox-Widget/README.md

 # EngageBox Widget

 A lightweight, customizable feedback collection widget that can be easily integrated into any website.
 Built with Vite and React.
-Also was built to work with it is <a href="https://github.com/MoSaif00/EngageBox-Dashboard.git" target="_blank">dashboard</a>
+Also was built to work with it is [dashboard](https://github.com/MoSaif00/EngageBox-Dashboard.git)

 ![Dashboard](./public/demo.gif)